sensu/sensu-docs/content/sensu-go/5.12/installation/auth.md

 The Sensu offers license-activated support for OIDC driver for using the OpenID Connect 1.0 protocol (OIDC) on top of the OAuth 2.0 protocol for RBAC authentication.

+_NOTE: OIDC authentication is currently supported only via `sensuctl`.
+OIDC authentication for the Web UI will be added in a future release._

 ### OIDC configuration examples